ABOUT SIGN

 OFFICERS AND BOARD

 The SIGN Board of Directors is a volunteer governing board, providing high-level oversight for the organization.
-Most of the Board Members are orthopaedic surgeons, or come from orthopaedic for-profit companies.
 They each play a unique role in SIGN’s Mission.

 portrait of Dr. Lewis Zirkle in front of SIGN manufacturing equipment